Call for Submission to CPD Perspectives on Public Diplomacy

 - Submissions must be between 7,000 and 11,000 words.

-- Please follow the MLA Style Manual in regard to style and bibliography, and include endnotes and an author’s biography.
+- Please follow the APA Style Manual in regards to style and bibliography, and include endnotes and an author’s biography.
 Authors may find EasyBib, BibMe and Citati

 onMachine useful (though not foolproof) resources for assistance in generating properly formatted citations.

 - A note about tables, figures, and photos: do not embed graphics in the text; they must be sent as separate, high-resolution files, clearly labelled (e.g. "Figure 3a").
 Authors must have legal rights to all photos and other graphics and attribution must be included.
 All graphics will be printed in black and white.

 - All manuscripts must be submitted in Word (not as a PDF).